lowleveldesign/lldext/README.md

 # ==============================================================================================================================
 ```

-### callstacks(functionNameOrAddress) / TTD only
+### callstacks(functionNameOrAddress)

-It works with TTD traces and dumps a tree of callstacks that triggered a given function.
+It works with **TTD traces** and dumps a tree of callstacks that triggered a given function.
 Might be very slow for frequently called functions or when analysing long traces.
 Example usage:

 ```shell
 dx @$callstacks("kernelbase!CreateFileW").print()